Edited: March 3rd, 2021

 This isn’t even talking about works or is it?

 (NIV) John 15:02, “He cuts off every branch in Me that bears no fruit, while every branch that does bear fruit He prunes so that it will be even more fruitful.”

-The fruits of the Spirit are the works of the Spirit in us, and that’s pretty powerful.
+The fruit of the Spirit is the works of the Spirit in us, and that’s pretty powerful.
 What is not part of Christ, God will cast out.
 Receiving salvation invites the Holy Spirit within us.

 Christ needs to see us beyond the physical flesh.
 We need to be sanctified in Him.
 We need to pour everything we have over to Him.
 Think of the weakest moment you’ve ever shown another person.
 It’s possible we still had some guard up, thoughts we didn’t say or feelings we didn’t hand over to the person.